jonathantree/World_Weather_Analysis/README.md

 # World Weather Analysis

 ## Overview of Project
-The purpose of this project was to create inteactive maps using the Google Maps, Places, and Directions APIs to provide a travel itinerary based on a user provided parameter of the temperature range they desired to spend their vacation in.
+The purpose of this project was to create inteactive maps using Google Maps, Places, and Directions APIs to provide a travel itinerary based on a user provided parameter of the temperature range they desired to spend their vacation in.

 Resources:
 API keys gor Google API and OpenWeatherMap API